LeaHartl/ProcessGlaciers_2023/readme.md

 Area_compareDatasets.py:
 * load, clip and further process glacier outlines in the ROI to compare the different available data sets
+* compute area and area change uncertainty, output to table (DISCUSS! sum of uncertainties or root sum of squares...)

 Vol_compareDatasets.py:
 * load, clip and further process volume rasters to compare the different available data sets

+Vol_changebysizeclass.py:
+* get volume change by size class, for total vol change and change rate (---> m/a dif raster).
+Also computes vol errors by size class

+Vol_dherrorbysizeclass.py:
+* computes variogram and terrain dependent elevation change errors by size classes, outputs tables

 ---